acm-uiuc/til/_til/ruby/are-they-all-true.md

+---
-# Are They All True?
+title: Are They All True?
+category: ruby
+---

 There is a method on `Enumerable` that allows you to check against everything in a collection.
 This is the `all?` method.